Emergent-Reputation/Core/README.md

     - This would impact ability for signers to revoke the signatures.
 5. Could we allow for revocation of signatures?
     - For in-nodes it's possible to keep a revocation list as well.
+6. How do we leverage IPLD to create a distributed graph with cycles.
+    - We keep the nodes on IPLD and edges stored on-chain.
+    - Recommended to look into IPNS for this?
+TODO
 ## Possible things that can be built
 1. Web3 Twitter
 2. Web3 Facebook